rpiml/okcollege-dev/README.md

 1. Clone this repository (we'll call the directory `okcollege`)
 2. Run `git submodule init` then `git submodule update --recursive`
+3. Include proprietary colleges.csv in `./assets/`
-3. Init installs with `./bin/okcollege-init` (only re-run on submodule update)
+4. Init installs with `./bin/okcollege-init` (only re-run on submodule update)
-4. Start the server with `./bin/okcollege`
+5. Start the server with `./bin/okcollege`
+6. Run `./bin/okc-psql` if the database needs to be generated